 Under the guidance of the College of Dentistry Office of Research and the leadership of Associate Dean for Research Robert A. Burne, Ph.D., the college is nationally recognized for its oral health research enterprise, emphasizing infectious diseases in dentistry, bone biology, pain and neurosciences, and translational research to improve oral health care and patient outcomes.
 The Department of Oral Biology is one of the top-ranked in the U.S. based on NIH research funding among similar departments.

 Last fiscal year, the college received more than $17 million total from all sources in contracts and grants to seven departments including community dentistry and behavioral science, oral biology, orthodontics, oral and maxillofacial diagnostic sciences, oral and maxillofacial surgery, periodontology, and restorative dental sciences.
-The college is home to eight research centers including the Pain Research and Intervention Center of Excellence, the Center for Dental Biomaterials, the Center for Molecular Microbiology, the Center for Orphaned Autoimmune Disorders, the Claude Denson Pepper Center for Oral Health in Aging, the Dental Clinical Research Unit, the National Dental Practice-Based Research Network, and the Southeast Center for Research to Reduce Disparities in Oral Health.
+The college is currently home to eight research centers including the Pain Research and Intervention Center of Excellence, the Center for Dental Biomaterials, the Center for Molecular Microbiology, the Center for Orphaned Autoimmune Disorders, the Claude Denson Pepper Center for Oral Health in Aging, the Dental Clinical Research Unit, the National Dental Practice-Based Research Network, and the Southeast Center for Research to Reduce Disparities in Oral Health.

 In March, UFCD’s Comprehensive Training Program in Oral Biology received a William J. Geis Award for Vision, Innovation and Achievement during the American Dental Education Association Annual Meeting in Orlando, Florida.
 The Gies Awards, named after dental education pioneer William J. Gies, Ph.D., debuted in 2008 and honor individuals and organizations that exemplify the highest standards in oral health and dental education, research and leadership.